cambridgehackers/zynq-boot/README.md

     # step 3: check out the xbsv-2014.04 branch
     git checkout remotes/origin/xbsv-2014.04 -b xbsv-2014.04

-    # step 4: configure the kernel
+    # step 4: configure the kernel.
+We use CodeSourcery 2009q1.
+The NDK toolchain does not work for this.
     make ARCH=arm CROSS_COMPILE=arm-none-linux-gnueabi- xilinx_zynq_portal_defconfig

     # step 5: make the kernel